 Johnson & Johnson is facing over 18,500 lawsuits involving Risperdal (risperidone), an anti-psychotic drug linked to the development of breasts on young boys.
 Trials have ended in juries awarding victims $500,000 to $8 billion.

 Do I Have a Risperdal Lawsuit?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
-If you or a loved one has been injured after taking Risperdal, you should contact our lawyers immediately.
-You may be entitled to compensation by filing a Risperdal lawsuit or joining a class action.
+If you or your son was diagnosed with gynecomastia, you should contact our lawyers immediately.
+You may be entitled to compensation by filing a lawsuit.

 Gynecomastia is the growth or enlargement of male breast tissue.
 The tissue is non-cancerous and poses no physical health risks; however, the psychological and social injuries can be devastating — especially when gynecomastia affects adolescent males.
 Many doctors recommend surgery to reduce breast tissue.
 In mild or moderate cases, liposuction may be an effective option.
 In severe cases, however, a surgical procedure called a mastectomy may be necessary to remove breast tissue and excess skin.

 Alex Gorsky led the marketing campaign for Risperdal at Janssen Pharmaceuticals.
 Risperdal generated $30 billion during Gorsky’s tenure.
 Despite paying billions of dollars in fines, Mr. Gorsky was rewarded for his success with a promotion to CEO of Johnson & Johnson, where he remains today.